microsoft/highlight-summarize/README.md

-# Highlight then Summarize
+# Highlight & Summarize

-This repository collects the code that enables reproducing out experiments for the H&S paper.
+This repository contains code for running the H&S demo and reproducing the experiments described in the H&S paper.

-To get started:
+## Getting Started

 ```
+# Clone the git repository
 git clone https://github.com/microsoft/highlight-summarize

-# Ideally, you want to set up a virtualenv at this point:
+# Create a Python virtual environment
 python3 -m venv .venv

+# Activate the virtual environment (Linux)
 source .venv/bin/activate

+# Activate the virtual environment (Windows)
+.venv\Scripts\Activate.ps1 # On Windows

+# Install this project and its dependencies
 pip install .[all]
 ```